Mastering Robot Manipulation with Multimodal Prompts through Pretraining and Multi-task Fine-tuning: Experimental Results on VIMA-BENCH

 \subsection{Ablation Studies}

 We conduct extensive experiments to study how our model design and training pipeline impacts the robot manipulation, focusing on the effectiveness of our pretraining strategy and prompt encoding.
 We also examine the impact of data scaling and model size.
 Appendix \ref{sec:appen-full-results} presents individual task success rate for all methods and further ablate the decoder-only architecture of our model.
+Appendix \ref{sec:add-exp} studies the effectiveness of the number of gradient steps.

-\textbf{Pretraining Strategy} \autoref{fig:ablate_pretrain} compared our pretraining strategy with a BERT-style masking prediction method~\citep{devlin2018bert}, which still performs the task of inverse dynamics prediction.
+\textbf{Pretraining Strategy}. \autoref{fig:ablate_pretrain} compared our pretraining strategy with a BERT-style masking prediction method~\citep{devlin2018bert}, which still performs the task of inverse dynamics prediction.
 Specially, we modify the decoding mask of the transformer to allow its attention to all future observation but mask all prompt and future action tokens.
 However, this pretraining strategy does not benefit the downstream multitask learning, as it does not explicitly train the model to reason the image sequences presented in the prompt.

-\textbf{Multimodal Prompt Encoding} Recall that our multimodal prompt encoder (T5 + RC) augments a pretrained LM (T5-Base~\citep{raffel2020exploring}) with a RC to the input visual tokens.
+\textbf{Multimodal Prompt Encoding}.
+Recall that our multimodal prompt encoder (T5 + RC) augments a pretrained LM (T5-Base~\citep{raffel2020exploring}) with a RC to the input visual tokens.
 To investigate its efficacy, we compare its performance with two variants that respectively adopt a pretrained T5 and VL-T5~\citep{cho2021unifying} to encode the multimodal prompt.
 Note that T5 is pretrained on pure text data while VL-T5 is pretrained on both vision and language data.
-As shown in \autoref{fig:ablate_prompt_encoder}, our method achieves an overall better performance and computational efficiency by requiring less pretraining iterations.
+As shown in \autoref{fig:ablate_prompt_encoder}, our method achieves overall better performance and computational efficiency by requiring less pretraining iterations.
+This remains true even with additional gradient steps (Appendix \ref{sec:more-iter-vl-t5}).
 The comparison between the performance of T5 and VL-T5 shows that a pretrained encoder that better understands input visual tokens can benefit more from our pretraining phase.